 • Assist with restoring and maintaining coral reefs, mangroves, beaches and coastal areas

 No previous experiences required to participate in the program.
 A typical Endangered Marine Species Protection and Conservation intern should be interested in protecting flora and fauna, marine-life and diving.
-He or she needs to be of good health (able to swim 100 m), enthusiastic, proactive, willing to learn and ready for a challenge.
+He or she needs to be of good health, enthusiastic, proactive, willing to learn and ready for a challenge.
 Responsibility, commitment, patience and perseverance are among significant qualities.

 Extra donation required

 Language skills: conversational English skills are required, Spanish beginner, additional languages welcome

 Volunteer placement or internship: exclusively as Internship available

-Time Commitment: A minimum time commitment of 12 weeks is required (can be reduced to 6 weeks only for qualified, licensed divers)
+Time Commitment: A minimum time commitment of 12 weeks is required (can be reduced to 6 weeks only for qualified, advanced divers)